Pepederalismo: Content

 — Lyrics of the jingle in the video.

 The Pepederalismo video featured Mocha Uson and Drew Olivar.
 The most noted part of the video was Olivar singing and dancing to a jingle about federalism.
 He gestured toward his crotch and chest during the dance.

-Olivar also provided a briefer on federalism by mentioning countries that uses a federal form of government.
+Olivar also provided a briefer on federalism by mentioning countries that use a federal form of government.
 He mentions the United States as one of those countries but incorrectly used France and Singapore as examples.
 France is a unitary semi‑presidential constitutional republic while Singapore is a parliamentary republic.

 Production

 The video was filmed in the Malacañang Palace during office hours.
 Mocha Uson who is also an official in the PCOO said that no government funds were used for the production of the video.
 PCOO secretary Martin Andanar said that the video was unauthorized and did not go through official PCOO channels.

 Release

 The Pepederalismo video was originally posted on August 2, 2018, as an episode of Mocha Uson's online game show Good News Game Show with Drew and Mocha in Facebook in August 2018.